TMHBBV/unbxdocs./docs/Onboarding/netcore-unbxd-react-sdk.md

 ---
 Welcome to the Netcore Unbxd React SDK!
 Whether you're building a client-side rendered (CSR) application, a server-side rendered (SSR) application using Next.js, or prefer a headless approach using only hooks, our SDK provides the tools you need to create a seamless and efficient shopping experience.
 Designed with flexibility and scalability in mind, the Unbxd React SDK empowers developers to create dynamic, high-performing e-commerce experiences tailored to their specific needs.

-Read the complete documentation here https://unbxd.github.io/react-search/
+Read the complete documentation [here](https://unbxd.github.io/react-search/).